 - Watch live News4 newscasts

 Subscribe to NBC4 Washington's daily and weekly newsletters to keep up to date with the latest stories directly to your inbox.
-For news junkies, sign up for NBC4 Washington's news headlines newsletters – delivered three times a day – and breaking news alerts.
+For news junkies, sign up for NBC4 Washington's news headlines newsletters – delivered daily – and breaking news alerts.